ancfoster/Next-Boat/README.md

 - [GitHub](https://github.com) was also used as the agile project management tool.
 GitHub contains a Projects feature that allows for the creation of Kanban boards.

-- Adobe Illustrator was used to make site graphics.
+- Adobe Illustrator was used to site graphics.

 - [Figma](https://figma.com) was used to create wirefames, UX prototypes and mockups.